Felix-Kariuki/MoneySwift/README.md

 and allow the user to select products and proceed to a checkout screen where they can enter payment information via Stripe.

-The app displays a list of 5 products from a local listings.json generated from the fakestore API
+The app displays a list of 5 products from a local listings.json generated from the fakestore API -->

+Money swift is an ecommerce android application that is built following best practices: Kotlin, coroutines, Clean Architecture, modularization, tests, MVI, And integrates with `Stripe SDK` to complete checkout

 ## Features